 What Does a Production Engineer Do?

 Production engineers are essential in designing, implementing, and optimizing the production processes in the manufacturing sector.
 These professionals ensure that production lines are efficient, cost-effective, and capable of scaling up to meet demand.
 Their work involves the entire lifecycle of a production process, from the initial design phase through to the implementation and beyond, with a continuous focus on improving both the process and the end product.
-In the context of Alternative Proteins, production engineers work to innovate and refine production methods that are not only effective but also sustainable and ethical, aiding the transition towards more eco-friendly protein sources.
+In the context of Alternative Proteins, the role of production engineers includes innovating and refinining production methods that are not only effective but also sustainable and ethical, aiding the transition towards more eco-friendly protein sources.

 What Does a Production Engineer Do?